Fakultät für Philosophie, Wissenschaftstheorie

 Silvia Jonas holds a Minerva Fellowship of the Max Planck Society at MCMP.
 She completed her Ph.D. at Humboldt University Berlin in 2012, a B.Phil. in Philosophy at the University of Oxford (2010), an M.Litt. in Philosophy at the University of St. Andrews (2008), and a Magister Artium in Political Science, Philosophy, and Religious Studies at Munich University (2007).
 From 2012 to 2017, she was a Polonsky Postdoctoral Fellow at The Van Leer Institute and a Visiting Researcher and Lecturer at the Hebrew University of Jerusalem.

-Silvia Jonas’s research interests are in metaphysics and epistemology (the problem of ineffability; forms of non-descriptive knowledge; foundations of thought and language), philosophy of religion (ontology and semantics of theistic language; the problem of disagreement), and philosophy of mathematics (mathematical realism; the problem of epistemic access; fundamental mathematical disagreements).
-Much of her work is driven by the motivation to develop uniform accounts and solutions for problems that arise in different, apparently unrelated fields of philosophy.
+Silvia Jonas’s research interests are in philosophy of mathematics (mathematical realism; the problem of epistemic access; fundamental mathematical disagreements), metaphysics and epistemology (the problem of ineffability; forms of non-descriptive knowledge; foundations of thought and language), and philosophy of religion (ontology and semantics of theistic language; the problem of disagreement).
+Much of her work is driven by a motivation to develop uniform accounts and solutions for problems that arise in different, apparently unrelated fields of philosophy.

 - Ineffability and its Metaphysics: The Unspeakable in Art, Religion, and Philosophy.
 New York: Palgrave Macmillan (2016).
 (Reviewed in Notre Dame Philosophical Reviews; The Expository Times; New Books in Philosophy)

 - ‘Modal Structuralism and Theism.’
 In: Fiona Ellis (ed.), New Models of Religious Understanding.
-Oxford: Oxford University Press (forthcoming).
+Oxford: Oxford University Press (2018).